surajjagdev/cryptographs/README.md

 ## Build Status

 This application as of now building in progress.
-Almost finished small features to put it in.
+Almost finished, small features to put it in.
 API is a bit slow.

 ### Code style